promptc/promptc-go/README.md

 ```

 In easy mode, the script will be wrapped in a function in order to enable `return` statement.
-i.e. this is the actual script that will be run:
+e.g. the actual script that will be run in previous example:

 ```js
 result = (function(){